 - Hold a whole school tree planting session near your local wetland or catchment area.

 - Have students write their own community service announcements or commercials, and make a video of it.
-Upload the best video to our Brag About It page.
+Upload the best video to our Ripple Effect page.

 - Choose a day to celebrate ‘being healthy’.
 Promote the importance of drinking water for good health as well as making healthy food choices.